 The Lumintrail headlight is perfect for cyclists who bike in the dark.
-Brighter than a car headlight, this budget bike light will get you noticed (and maybe save your life).
+This is an extremely bright but budget bike light that will get you noticed (and maybe save your life).
 Also, it can be mounted on your bike helmet or your handlebars.
 It packs 1000 lumens of light, which I find to be more than bright enough – even though I often cycle in pitch blackness.

 Related Post: 7 of the Best Bike Lights for Night Riding and Commuting